Samuel Carter Hall: Early years

+Between 1841 and 1843 he and his wife produced a three volume study of Ireland aimed at the English reader, focusing on the pace of social reform and the potential for economic development.
+It is notable for its description of life in rural Ireland in the year directly preceding the Great Famine.

 Art magazine years

 In 1839, Hodgson & Graves, print publishers, employed Hall to edit their new publication, Art Union Monthly Journal.
 Not long after, Hall purchased a chief share of the periodical.
 By 1843, he started giving an expensive, unprofitable novelty, sculpture engravings.
 In 1848, with Hall still unable to turn a profit, the London publisher George Virtue purchased into the Art Union Monthly Journal, retaining Hall as editor.
 Virtue renamed the periodical The Art Journal in 1849.

 In 1851, Hall engraved 150 pictures from the private collection of the Queen and Prince Albert, and the engravings were featured in the journal's Great Exhibition edition.
 Though this edition was quite popular, the journal remained unprofitable, forcing Hall to sell his share of The Art Journal to Virtue, but staying on as editor.

 As editor, Hall exposed the profits that custom-houses were earning by importing Old Masters, and showed how paintings are manufactured in England.
 While The Art Journal became notable for its honest portrayal of fine arts, the consequence of Hall's actions was the almost unsaleability of old masters such as a Raphael or a Titian.
 His intention was to support modern British art by promoting young artists and attacking the market for unreliable old masters.
 The early issues of the Journal strongly supported the artists of The Clique and attacked the Pre-Raphaelites.
 Hall remained deeply unsympathetic to Pre-Raphaeliism, publishing several attacks upon the movement.
 Hall resigned the editorship in 1880, and was granted a Civil List pension for his long and valuable services to literature and art.